 Kokuyo Campus vs Maruman Mnemosyne vs Stalogy: Best Japanese Notebook for Professionals

 Japan takes stationery seriously.
 I mean that in the most literal sense — there are entire floors of department stores dedicated to paper goods, and the annual release of a new notebook edition can make the news.
-Having worked in Japanese offices for years and spent countless hours in 文具店 (stationery shops) across Tokyo, Osaka, and Okinawa, I have filled dozens of notebooks and developed strong opinions about what separates a good Japanese notebook from a great one.
+Having worked in Japanese offices for years and spent countless hours in stationery store (stationery shops) across Tokyo, Osaka, and other Japanese cities, I have filled dozens of notebooks and developed strong opinions about what separates a good Japanese notebook from a great one.

 In 2025, three brands consistently dominate the professional notebook conversation in Japan: Kokuyo Campus, Maruman Mnemosyne, and Stalogy.
 They sit at three very different price points and serve three very different use cases — and I will break all of that down for you.